Tofull/py3dtiles_batcher/README.rst

 Notes :
 #############

-- Think to specify the `srs_in` option if its differs from EPSG:2959
+- Remember to specify the `srs_in` option if its differs from EPSG:2959

 - output path will be written in base64 encodage, to respect URL’s standard (which will be useful for 3d webviewer [Read What's next section]).
 Don't be surprised.